panique/huge/README.md

 ## Requirements

+Make sure you know the basics of object-oriented programming and MVC, are able to use the command line and have used Composer before.
+This script is not for beginners.

 * **PHP 5.3.7+**, PHP 5.4+ or PHP 5.5+
 * **MySQL 5** database (better use versions 5.5+ as very old versions have a [PDO injection bug](http://stackoverflow.com/q/134099/1114320)
 * installed PHP extensions: pdo, gd, openssl (the tutorial shows how to do)
 * installed tools on your server: git, curl, composer (the tutorial shows how to do)
 * for professional mail sending: an SMTP account (I use [SMTP2GO](http://www.smtp2go.com/?s=devmetal))
 * activated mod_rewrite on your server (the tutorial shows how to do)

-Also make sure you know the basics of object-oriented programming and MVC, are able to use the command line and have used Composer before.
-This script is not for beginners.

 ## License